3 Ways to Potty Train a Puppy

 3 Different Ways to Potty Train a Puppy

-I adore animals—especially dogs, so I've done my share of potty training.
-Potty training or housebreaking a puppy isn't as difficult as you might think.
-However it does take patience, consistency, and understanding.
-Puppies are like toddlers—their bladders are small, their attention span is short, and teaching them anything effectively requires an effort on your part to be diligent and consistent.
+I adore animals—especially dogs—so I've done my share of potty training.
+Housebreaking a puppy isn't as difficult as you might think, but it does take patience, consistency, and understanding.
+Puppies are like toddlers—their bladders are small, their attention spans are short, and teaching them anything requires diligence and consistency.

 Housebreaking means teaching a dog to relieve himself either outside or in a specific location within the house.
 First, consider the breed you're getting, and decide where you want him to relieve himself.
 Small breeds do very well with an outdoor or indoor program using pads.

 - A housebreaking pad (or puppy pad, piddle pad, wee pad, pee pad, pooch pad) is a rectangular absorbent pad with a plastic backing that you can put anywhere in your home.

 - You can buy disposable or washable pads that can be reused, or even make your own.
 For example, a vinyl tablecloth works great as long as you cover it with something absorbent like newspaper.
 You can cut the tablecloth into any size you want and cover it with several layers of newspaper.
 After it's soiled, throw the newspaper away, clean the pad off, and lay out new layers of clean newspaper.
 Disposable pads are by far the most convenient, and you can generally buy them for a reasonable price.